 You might be wondering: Which PE ratio should I use?
 It’s not really that one PE ratio is better than the other, but it’s important to understand the differences and identify how a given PE ratio is calculated when you’re doing this type of research.

-So now that you have a little more insight into PE ratios, let’s take another look at the SPX from a valuation perspective.
-We’ll also look at the 10 S&P sectors.
+So, now that you have a little more insight into PE ratios, let’s take another look at the SPX from a valuation perspective.
+We’ll also look at the 11 S&P sectors.
 And we’ll look at the PE ratios using actual and earnings estimates.

-Let me give you some historical context for the SPX’s actual PE ratio, which, through late July, was at 24.9.
-The average actual PE ratio of the SPX, going back over 100 years, is about 15 to 16.
+But before diving into the sectors, let’s look at some historical context for the SPX’s actual PE ratio, which was at 30.99 through late June.
+The average actual PE ratio of the SPX, going back over 100 years, is usually about 15 to 16.

 At the low end of the SPX’s historical PE range, actual PE ratios fell to single digits around 1920, 1950, and 1980.
 At the high end, during the peak of the dot-com bubble in 2000 and subsequent bust in the following years, the actual PE ratio rose to 46.
 The fallout from the financial crisis, and a sudden and sharp drop in earnings, caused the SPX’s actual PE ratio to briefly spike all the way up to 123 in 2009.